psibi/stackgo/README.md

   API module for LTS 6.14.
 It doesn't go to the exact version as requested by you.
 It will instead always go to the lts version of that package.
-* For those package which are not yet in Stackage, it will redirect to a invalid page.
+* For those package which are not yet in Stackage, it will probably redirect to a invalid page.
+(Haven't tested yet.)